Rstraney/IDS-6145-Final-Project/README.md

 A histogram will be used to plot the average time (in minutes) it takes to get into the park by the four different modes of transportation.

+**(Mike Comment) In the directions for this section is said to hand draw some graphs, which I have given below, but it said something about not showing data but I wasn't sure, so I have graphs with Example Data and those without.
+I can always remake these on the computer if you think its needed.
+Please use whichever one you think would be best.

 ![Histogram Example](images/HistogramExample1.jpg)

 ![Histogram Example](images/HistogramExample2.jpg)